firehawkvfx/firehawk-pdg-tools/README.md

 # Installation

-All you need to do is place firehawk_pdg_tools.json and firehawk_pdg_tools folder in your ~/houdini18.5/packages path.
+All you need to do is place firehawk-pdg-tools.json and firehawk-pdg-tools folder in your ~/houdini18.5/packages path.
 You may need to create the 'packages' folder if it doesn't already exist.

 # Demo